MolecularAI/MolBART/megatron_molbart/README.md

 ```train-iters```: How many training iterations <br>
 ```save```: Output model checkpoint directory name <br>

-The default `train_megatron.sh` script in this repository runs a 175 million parameter MolBART model on 4 GPUs and a single node on the ChEMBL dataset.
+The default `train_megatron.sh` script in this repository runs the original 12 million parameter MolBART model on 4 GPUs and a single node on the ChEMBL dataset.